JDoYo/saveyourself/<SaveYourself>_Project Management.md

 __2.)
 Configuration Plan__
 ------------------
 The project was developed using the Unity Game Engine.
 GitHub was used for both the required documentation as well as version control for this project.
-Google Drive was used to allow for group collaboration on such things as the final presentation, but as instructed by this course's instructor, GitHub was our primary tool for documentation.
-GroupMe and email was used for group communication outside of meetings.
+Google Drive was used to allow for group collaboration on such things as the final presentation, while GroupMe and email were used for group communication outside of our meetings.

 __3.)
 Process Model__
 -----------------
 During the development of this project, we used the Agile Method.
 This allowed us to make changes to the central theme of our application as needed during its development.
-It also allowed us to divide up the work based on individual team member strengths.
-Due to the documentation expectations, each of us had to contribute in some form on each document.
+It also allowed us to divide up the work based on each team member's strengths.
+Due to the documentation expectations, each member had to contribute in some form on each document.

 __4.)
 Deliverables__
 ----------------
-All current documentation and C# code from Unity are available for the course's instructor and grader via the GitHub repository as specified by the course's instructor.
+All current documentation and C# code from Unity are available for the course's instructor and grader via the GitHub repository, as specified by the course's instructor.

 __5.)
 Potential Risks__
 -------------------
 The possible risks that pose a problem during the development of this project are as follows:
-* Time constraints brought upon by factors such as school, work, and family commitments.
+* Time constraints brought upon by factors such as school, work, and personal commitments.
 * Possible incompatiblility of the mobile application with one of our devices (for testing purposes).